 - Jock Murphy, former Director of Collections at the Baillieu Library, University of Melbourne,

-- Ingrid Purnell
+- Ingrid Purnell, editor

 - Kate Rice, inaugural Frank Van Straten Fellow, Performing Arts Collection, Melbourne.

 - Jean Ritsema, regarding Saharet, Wanda Radford, Leah Leichner, Dulcie and Ashley Cooper